Slavery in Yemen: Activism against slavery

-In 1936, the British authorities in Aden filed a raport about the slavery in Yemen.
-The British raport had information of between 5.000 to 10.000 slaves in a population of three million.
-The majority of the slaves were either trafficked from Africa, or born to enslaved Africans in Yemen, and a small minority of the slaves where Caucasian.
+In 1936, the British authorities in Aden filed a report about the slavery in Yemen.
+The British report told of 5,000 to 10,000 slaves in a population of three million.
+Most of the slaves were either trafficked from Africa, or born to enslaved Africans in Yemen, and a small minority of the slaves were Caucasian.

 Most of the male slaves were Africans, occupied in agricultural work or as soldiers.
-The British also had information of women from China and Java kept as concubines (which were synonymous with sex slaves) by rich men.
-Among the slaves were Chinese women bought from Singapore, and Indian women sold by their husband.
-Many Africans had been trafficked to Yemen as servants and then sold by their employers, and children from South East Asia had been brought to Arabia under the pretext of studying, but been sold after arrival.
+Egypt and Hejaz were also the recipients of Indian women trafficked via Aden and Goa.